 Deborah Last: Artist

-Throughout 2015 Deborah explored the landscape in oils, capturing the light and weather of the changing seasons.
-Her contemporary style, expressive colour and intriguing brush strokes blend with a traditional form of art to create a unique and beautiful series of paintings.
-Undertaking daily painting has further informed Debs’ understanding of the landscape and the year long research project of daily painting has hugely informed her current practice.
+Throughout 2015 though a yearlong project to paint the landscape every day I explored the landscape in oils, capturing the light and weather of the changing seasons.
+My contemporary style, expressive colour and intriguing brush strokes blend with a traditional form of art to create a unique and beautiful series of paintings.
+Undertaking daily painting has further informed my understanding of the landscape and the yearlong research project of daily painting has hugely informed my current practice.

-In 2013 Deborah produced an installation piece ‘Upper Room’ which combines sound, body printing and anatomical drawing.
+In 2013 I produced an installation piece ‘Upper Room’ which combines sound, body printing and anatomical drawing.
 It is a work exploring and examining body image, self-worth and faith.

 Having spent 7 years living in India working as an artist and tutor, her work retains the love of colour and story that so inspired her whilst she was there.

-Deborah works full time as an artist, living in North Devon.
-She started a three year MA course at Plymouth University in September 2017.
+I work full time as an artist, living in North Devon.
+I started a three year MA course at Plymouth University in September 2017.

-Together with her fellow artist and friend Zoë Day she jointly owned Buckingham Art School until December 2016.
+Together with my fellow artist and friend Zoë Day I jointly owned Buckingham Art School until December 2016.

 For sales, commissions or to book a talk, demo or workshop please contact: firstname.lastname@example.org